coredao-org/CoreDAO-Docs/docs/stake-and-delegate/CORE-staking.md

 ![image](https://github.com/user-attachments/assets/e3022505-99a3-49eb-bf9f-6fc565e41105)
 </p>

-* Once your transaction is confirmed and succesfully completed, you can see that 1 CORE has been successfully delegated to DAO Validator 6.
+* Once your transaction is confirmed and successfully completed, you can see that 1 CORE has been successfully delegated to DAO Validator 6.

 <p align="center">
 ![image](https://github.com/user-attachments/assets/b378b492-3fea-4218-a937-486f2589049b)